mrkvon/developing-distributed-app/intro.md

 As a traveller:

 0. Share your travel plans online
-0. Potential hosts will contact you and you don't have to sit back
+0. Maybe someone would like to invite you, they will write to you

 As a host: